crfroehlich/bloog/content/editing/rich_content/abbreviations.md

   long_name: Software as a Service
   description: Software licensing and delivery model in which software is licensed
     on a subscription basis and is centrally hosted and managed
-boogi:
+hmd:
-  name: BooGi
+  name: HikingMyDesk
   description: The best documentation tool in the space!
-Check it <a href="https://boogi.netlify.app">here</a>.
+Check it <a href="https://hmd.netlify.app">here</a>.
 ```

-<Warning>When under development mode, you must restart BooGi to apply new jargon configuration.</Warning>
+<Warning>When under development mode, you must restart HikingMyDesk to apply new jargon configuration.</Warning>

 ## Usage